8 Tips for Staying Healthy as a Student-Athlete

 Participating in sports has plenty of physical and emotional benefits, but there’s also an element of risk involved.
 It’s not uncommon for athletes at all levels to suffer sports-related injuries that keep them on the sidelines or worse.

-As the 2017 fall sports season kicked into gear, we asked members of the team for their expert advice on what student-athletes, parents and community-based coaches can do to keep players healthy and minimize their chances of getting injured.
+We asked members of the team for their expert advice on what student-athletes, parents and community-based coaches can do to keep players healthy and minimize their chances of getting injured.
 Here’s what they had to say:

 1. Don’t specialize too early.

 Young athletes should try a wide variety of sports and exercises so that their bodies become better-conditioned to respond to stress, said Dr. Brian Bettencourt, head team physician and expert in sports medicine.

 Focusing on a specific sport at a young age (under 16, for instance) can lead to overuse injuries and emotional burnout.
 Once kids quit a sport, they rarely return to it.

 2. Get a comprehensive eye exam before participating.

 Dr. Fraser Horn ’00, OD ’04, associate dean in Pacific’s College of Optometry, says vision care can prevent injury.
 An eye exam may reveal that an athlete needs corrective eyewear, such as contact lenses or prescription sports goggles.
 The clearer an athlete’s vision, the better he or she is able to analyze a situation and react quickly, possibly avoiding an injury-inducing hit or collision.